danwolfgang/melody-theme-patrick/readme.md

 # Use

-Once Patrick is installed, create a new blog or assign the theme to an existing blog.
+Once Patrick is installed, create a new blog or assign the theme to an existing blog (go to the blog and choose Design > Theme Dashbaord, then Apply Theme).

 Patrick has many, many Theme Options.
-Refer to the Theme Documentation (found in Theme Dashboard > Documentation) for details of the options and how they interact with each other.
+Refer to the Theme Documentation (found in Theme Dashboard > Theme Documentation) for details of the options and how they interact with each other.

 # Designer and Developer Options

+(Just want to use Patrick?
+Ignore this section.
+These capabilities are built in to Patrick and are documented for others to use.)

 Patrick includes some new config types for Config Assistant that other theme designers and developers can use.
 The following is information for developers